Julie Myers: Criticism

-Because the head of ICE is required by law to have at least five years of legal and management experience, three senators, two Republicans (George V. Voinovich, Ohio; Susan Collins, Maine) and one independent (Joseph I. Lieberman, Connecticut), expressed concerns that Myers lacked sufficient law enforcement experience, despite her experience as a federal prosecutor and previously running another federal law enforcement agency under the Department of Commerce.
+Because the head of ICE is required by law to have at least five years of legal and management experience, three senators (George V. Voinovich, Ohio; Susan Collins, Maine; and Joseph I. Lieberman, Connecticut) expressed concerns that Myers lacked sufficient law enforcement experience.
 Significant criticism came from conservative commentators, including The National Review, which urged President Bush to nominate a candidate with more experience.

-Myers was criticised for some of the methods used by ICE agents during work site enforcement raids they conducted while she was head of ICE, including subjecting people to interrogation and denying access to bathrooms without an escort.
+Myers was criticized for some of the methods used by ICE agents during worksite enforcement raids they conducted while she was the head of ICE, including subjecting people to interrogation and denying access to bathrooms without an escort.
 Myers responded that the methods used were legal, citing a 1984 Supreme Court ruling.

 Myers also presided over many instances of alleged and reported abuse by ICE at numerous detention centers across the country.
 For example, Hiu Lui Ng died of cancer in 2008 while in detention, having not been allowed medical treatment and experiencing brutal treatment at the hands of ICE employees.
 As one inquiry found, guards would drag Ng along the floor when he was not physically able to walk.

 Controversy

 On Halloween in 2007, Myers hosted a costume party for ICE employees in which she was a judge.
-They awarded a top costume prize to a white Homeland Security Department employee dressed as an escaped Jamaican prisoner, complete with a prison jumpsuit, dreadlocks and blackface.
+They awarded a top costume prize to a white Homeland Security Department employee dressed as an escaped Jamaican prisoner wearing a prison jumpsuit, dreadlocks and blackface.
 Although Myers issued an apology after employees complained the costume was racist and inappropriate, she had been photographed smiling with the costumed employee in question.
 Under Myers, the employee was temporarily transferred from the agency headquarters to a field office, and an attempt was allegedly made to delete the photographs.
 The photographs, however, were not permanently deleted and the House Committee report featured the shot of Myers smiling with the employee as evidence.

-Initially, Homeland Security Secretary Michael Chertoff dismissed criticism of Myers: "She was kind of caught by surprise by this and in the middle of the party."
+Initially, Homeland Security Secretary Michael Chertoff dismissed criticism of Myers.
 However, her nomination was delayed.
 A report by the United States House Committee on Homeland Security ruled that Myers led a "coordinated effort to conceal" her role in the scandal.